Guide to the Tongariro Alpine Crossing

 The Tongariro Alpine Crossing is a one way 19.4km track.
 At a comfortable speed with plenty of stops for photos (or resting – we are not judging), it takes between 7-8 hours to complete.
 You should start walking the crossing between 8-9am.
 The Tongariro Crossing transport services aim to get you to the track for this time.

 One end of the Tongariro Crossing is at the Mangatepopo car park on the west side of the mountains and the other end is at Ketetahi car park, north of the mountains.
 For less time climbing, start from the Mangatepopo car park and end at Ketetahi.
 Get to Mangatepopo car park take Mangatepopo Road of State Highway 47 for 7km to car park.
+[Major update: In summer, between Labour Weekend in October and April 30, a four-hour time restriction is in place at the Mangatepopo Road end, meaning you will need to use one of the shuttle services if you are doing the full hike].

 Now, begin the Tongariro Crossing!
 From the Mangatepopo car park follow the well-marked track of gravel and boardwalks up a steady gradient to the Soda Springs turn off and some toilet facilities.
 Then prepare for the steepest climb of the hike, known as the Devils Staircase, up to the Mangatepopo Saddle.
 You can either take the side trip up to Mt Ngauruhoe and back then continue on the Manatepopo Saddle between Mt Tongariro and Mt Ngauruhoe.
 Follow the pole markers across the South Crater to the Crossing’s highest point, the Red Crater (1,886 metres).
 Descend past the Emerald Lakes and take another quick climb skirting Te Wai-Whakaata-o-te Rangihiroa (Blue Lake).
 The rest is downhill from here to the Ketetahi Shelter – a good place to stop for lunch – then the final descent is about 2 hours of walking though native forest to the Ketetahi car park.